Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      - notes

    * - :class:`~qiskit.opflow.AbelianGrouper`
-     - No replacement needed.
-This class was used internally within opflow.
+     - No direct replacement.
-     -
+     - This class allowed a sum a of Pauli operators to be grouped.
+These type of groupings are now left to the primitives to handle (??).
    * - :class:`~qiskit.opflow.DictToCircuitSum`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      -
    * - :class:`~qiskit.opflow.PauliBasisChange`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      -

 Evolutions